 Accordingly, based on the above analysis, and consistent with prior interpretations on similar projects, the very heightened approval requirements of Section 1.03(b)(4) of the City Charter would apply to the proposed vacation.
 In order for the vacation to proceed, the vacation requires approval by a majority 4/7 vote of all members of the Planning Board and 6/7 vote of the City Commission.

 CONCLUSION

-The Administration recommends approval of the vacation at First Reading on February 10, 2021, subject to the terms and conditions contained herein, and recommends scheduling a Second Reading/Public Hearing on March 17, 2021.
+The Administration recommends approval of the vacation at Second Reading on May 26, 2021, subject to the terms and conditions contained herein.